FREQUENTLY ASKED QUESTIONS

 When should I use FLAIR Strips?

 For best results, apply FLAIR Strips 30 minutes prior to any exercise (including training and competition), riding or other activity that might cause the horse to sweat.
-Use a clean, dry cloth or paper towel to remove dirt and oil from the nose prior to applying, and apply Strips to a clean, dry nose.
+Use a clean, dry cloth, piece of vet wrap, or paper towel to remove dirt and oil from the nose prior to applying, and apply Strips to a clean, dry nose.

 Additionally, riders and trainers have reported using FLAIR Strips when: